Usage

 -f format

 Choose the output format.
-Currently plain, xml, json, json0 and
+Currently plain, xml, json, json0

-neighbors.
+ber of neighbors.
 It is therefore easier to parse.

 -c file